The goal of CommonsHood

 Urban commons often share their tools to the citizens.
 They can track them issuing a single token for each of the tools, so to set up a simple check-in/check-out digital procedure.

 Municipalities or other institutions can issue tokens as coins and distribute them to people in need.
-Only choosen retailers will accept these coins, therefore restricting the usage to only basic goods or services, and preventing unwanted behaviour from the recipients.
+Only chosen retailers will accept these coins, therefore restricting the usage to only basic goods or services, and preventing unwanted behaviour from the recipients.

 Local networks of retailers can setup their own cashback programs by sharing a common token and giving it to customers when they shop.
 Such tokens can then be spent in any shop of the neighborhood.